This post will show you how to secure PHP web apps and prevent attacks. Also, I will reveal 7 PHP app security tips to save web apps from attacks.

 2.2 Update your PHP version regularly

 PHP 7.4.8 is the stable release as of July 9, 2020.
-It is critical to update your PHP version on a regular basis since newer versions frequently include patches for known security vulnerabilities.
-If you do not upgrade to the current stable edition of PHP, hackers will be able to exploit known security hacks in previous releases.
+Updating your PHP version regularly is critical since newer versions frequently include patches for known security vulnerabilities.
+If you do not upgrade to the current stable edition of PHP, hackers can exploit known security hacks in previous releases.

 Additionally, PHP allows you to test a preview release.
 This release is currently 8.0.0 Beta 2.
 Security advisers, on the other hand, warn businesses against testing preview versions since they may still include unforeseen security problems.